derobpe/Close2u/README.md

 - 🔔 **Notifications**: Get notified when a service is requested or offered.
 - ⭐ **Ratings and Reviews**: Build trust by leaving reviews for services received.

 ## 🏁 RoadMap

 1. **Project Idea Submission**:

-   - Develop the concept of **LocalHands** as a platform to connect neighbors through local services.
+   - Develop the concept of **Close2U** as a platform to connect neighbors through local services.
    - Define the main functionalities: service offerings, help requests, dog walking, volunteering, etc.
    - Validate the idea with the tutor.